psevestre/openid-fapi/Financial_API_WD_002.md

 #### 5.2.3 Confidential client

-A confidential client shall support the provisions specified in clause 5.2.3 and 5.2.4 of Financial-grade API - Part 1: Baseline Security Profile, except for [RFC7636] support.
+A confidential client shall support the provisions specified in clause 5.2.3 and 5.2.4 of Financial-grade API Security Profile 1.0 - Part 1: Baseline, except for [RFC7636] support.

 In addition, the confidential client